OpenFreeEnergy/openfreeenergy.github.io/README_ecosystem_plugins.md

 1. Full-page mode, where a full web page is dedicated to each entry.
 This is intended to provide sufficient details for a reader to learn more about the entry.
 You can customize this mode in `_layouts/ecosystem-entry.html`.
-2. Summary mode, where a brief summary of each entry is provided, e.g., as part of a list of other catalog entries.
+2. Summary mode (cards), where a brief summary of each entry is provided, e.g., as part of a list of other catalog entries.
 You can customize this mode in `_includes/ecosystem-summary.html`.

-You can, of course, always create a custom page that loops over the